leonidas-o/abac-authorization-web/README.md

 Detailed instructions how to use ABACAuthorization package can be found in the package's README file.
 Http Port can be set via `HTTP_PORT` Environment variable, if not set, it defaults to 8080.

 > IMPORTANT: At the beginning, the most routes will throw a 403: Forbidden.
 This is expected, as the default `Auth Policies` are only providing minimal access (see Auth Policies section).
+Not all Frontend route handlers are implemented like in `TodoController`, this leads to some of the forms not doing anything.
+However the API route handlers should be implemented and these routes can be tested via a REST client.

 ## Login